pacalso-jjc/2425-2nd-cc3-1e-rpg/wiki/Quest.md

   G[You approach someone.
 It's a noble scholar, reading a book.]
   G --> H[Player: Do you know anything about a caravan around this parts?]
   H --> I[Person: Yes, actually.
 But, it's the slippery kind of caravan.
 Very hard to find, and even much harder to tolerate especially on how they operate.]
+  I --> J[You thank the scholar, but before you leave, she taps you in the shoulder.]
+  J --> K[Person: I forgot to mention, but a telltale sign that they're nearby is if someone saw someone wearing the emblem.]
+  K --> L[You remembered the person who carried you back telling you that they saw someone near your unconcious body bearing a symbol when the attack was happening.
+You hope that the caravan is still in the village as you make your way to Wuthering Village.]

 ```